Safeguarding children incorporates a number of areas including:

 St Mary's is an Operation Encompass school and is supporting children through Key Adults.
 It is the early reporting to schools, that a child or young person has been involved in, or exposed to, a domestic abuse incident the previous evening.
 The information is confidential between the school's Key Adults, to enable support to be given, dependent on the needs and wishes of the child.

-St Mary's has 3 Key Adults: Miss Teixeira, Mrs Luff and Miss Correnti.
+St Mary's has two Key Adults: Miss Teixeira, and Miss Correnti.

 Cookies are small data files that are placed on your computer or mobile device when you visit a website.
 Cookies are widely used by online service providers in order to (for example) make their websites or services work, or to work more efficiently, as well as to provide reporting information.